A Science-Based Guide for Parents and Teachers

 2. Why Sight Words Matter for Reading Fluency and Comprehension

 If a child spends too much time decoding common words, comprehension breaks down.
-Automatic recognition of sight words allows the brain to focus on meaning rather than word identification.
+Automatic recognition of sight words allows the brain to focus on meaning rather than decoding.

 Research shows: